bitcoinscalinglabs/bitcoin-ipc/docs/specs/transactions.md

 The OP_RETURN contains an IPC keyword *ipcWithdrawKeyword* to allow the btc_monitor to detect this transaction.
 The BTC monitor then proceeds to print a message for the amounts that were withdrawn.

+## Delete
+This command allows to delete a subnet (e.g. subnet_A).

+It is implemented as a single bitcoin transaction with the following inputs and outputs:
+- *in*: UTXO(s), spendable by the subnetPK of subnet_A
+- *out*: UTXO(s), each having a value corresponding to the *requiredCollateral* value defined by the subnet, locked by the address that each validator provided when joining.
+Additionally, it has an OP_RETURN output that contains the *ipcDeleteKeyword*

+The OP_RETURN contains an IPC keyword *ipcWithdrawKeyword* to allow the btc_monitor to detect this transaction.
+The BTC monitor then proceeds to print a message that a particular subnet has been deleted and to delete the stored subnet state.